camwestwood/xapi/recipes/vle/logout.md

 ### Object
 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

-When the object.definition.type is "http://activitystrea.ms/schema/1.0/application".
-The subType (http://xapi.jisc.ac.uk/subType) extension should be used to identify the subType of the application that is being logged out of, in this example a Virtual Learning Environment (aka Learning Management System), identified by  http://id.tincanapi.com/activitytype/lms.
+When the object.definition.type is "http://activitystrea.ms/schema/1.0/application", the subType (http://xapi.jisc.ac.uk/subType) extension should be used to identify the subType of the application that is being logged out of, in this example a Virtual Learning Environment (aka Learning Management System), identified by  http://id.tincanapi.com/activitytype/lms.
 Different application types should use the relevant subType, as defined on the [vocabularies](/vocabulary.md#extensions) page.

 ### Example